jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 - The first one will be built on the data from in-mold sensors, and will be correlated with a dataset of defective parts.
 This will greatly enhance the project, because it will allow to do early detection of defective pieces.
 - In the future, the plan is to build a model to enhance the molding process directly, but for this we will need to retrieve the molding parameters as well.

-The main technologies we used are:
+The main technologies we used:

 * IoT Hub, to receive sensor data as events and files
 * Intel Curie, to gather environmental data